-Watch the following three videos: First Immigrants, Gurdwara & Komagata Maru. (approximately 12 minutes)

-Prior Knowledge Check (10 min): Ask students to share what they know about the term "South Asians."
+Watch the following three videos: First Immigrants, Gurdwara & Komagata Maru. (approximately 12 minutes) Prior Knowledge Check (10 min): Ask students to share what they know about the term "South Asians."
 (Who are they?
 Where do they come from?
 Where do they live?
 Do they know any individuals of South Asian origin?
-Etc.)

-Display a large class-size world map or a globe and ask students to point out all the countries that make up the "Indian Subcontinent."
+Etc.) Display a large class-size world map or a globe and ask students to point out all the countries that make up the "Indian Subcontinent."
 2 min (Refer to the Glossary on page 52 of this study guide for a list of the countries.)
 Facilitate a 3 min discussion on why students think South Asians came to Canada from Britishruled India.
 What were their goals and dreams?
 What were they leaving behind?

-1. When did the first South Asians arrive and by which means did they arrive?
+Answer the following questions: 1.
+When did the first South Asians arrive and by which means did they arrive?
+Answer:

+© Orbit Films Inc.